moorscode/stencil/readme.md

 Stencil gives you the power to use a proper template engine in your WordPress theme.

+Because of the rules for WordPress plugins, Stencil is going to be setup as an "in-theme" framework.
+This repository will exist and be used for updating the plugin and providing usage documentation.

 To use Stencil you need two things:

 1. An implementation plugin, which provides an engine